ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 A functionality change can be any change in the functionality, including adding a new feature, a new method or a function.
 Software language does not matter.

 A feature contribution contains a new API, capability or behavior.
 It does not break backward compatibility with existing APIs, capabilities or behaviors.
 New feature contributions are very welcome in Mbed OS.
-However, as they add capability to the codebase, a new feature may introduce bugs and a support burden.
-New features should also come with documentation, majority of targets support and comprehensive test coverage proving the correctness of the feature per the documentation.<!-- Something missing after the comma: majority of.... --> Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
+However, because they add capability to the codebase, a new feature may introduce bugs and a support burden.
+New features should also come with documentation, support for most targets and comprehensive test coverage.
+Feature PRs are treated cautiously, and new features require a new minor version for the codebase.
 Features are candidates for feature releases.

 Every pull request changing or adding functionality must contain a "Release notes" section describing the changes to users.